pingcap/mysql-tester/README.md

         The xml file path to record testing results.
   -check-error
-        If --error ERR does not match, return error instead of just warn -suffix
+        If --error ERR does not match, return error instead of just warn -extension
-        Specify the suffix of result file under special requirement, default as ".result"
+        Specify the extension of result file under special requirement, default as ".result"
 ```

 By default, it connects to the TiDB/MySQL server at `127.0.0.1:4000` with `root` and no passward: